ncatlab/nlab-content/pages/17175.md

 But (eq:ECohomologyOfProjectiveBundle) holds on $\mathbb{C}P^n$ after [[pullback in cohomology|pullback]] along $fib_x$ (by standard arguments in [[complex oriented cohomology theory]], e.g. [Lurie 10, Lecture 4, Example 8](#LurieLecture)) and hence holds on $P(\mathcal{V})$ by the generalized-cohomology version of the [[Leray-Hirsch theorem]] ([Conner-Floyd 66, Thm.
 7.4](#ConnerFloyd66)).

-Since this construction is natural, one find the following universal classes:
+Since this construction is natural, one finds the following [[universal characteristic classes]] in $E$-cohomology:

 +-- {: .num_prop #ConnerFloyedClasses}
 ###### Proposition